cryptobuks/ibtci.github.io/assets/doc/README.md

 ### Manage Error

-Management error in the API.
+Error management in the API.
 Use try catch in php.

 ```php
 try {